quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Designing-data-intensive-applications_-the-big-ideas-behind-reliable-scalable/ddiab_part38_The_End-to-End.md

 :p Why is the transaction in Example 12-1 problematic?
 ??x
 The transaction in Example 12-1 is non-idempotent and may lead to double deductions or credits if retried.
-Specifically, sending the `COMMIT` again after a network timeout could result in $22 being transferred instead of just $11.
+Specifically, sending the `COMMIT` again after a network timeout could result in $22 being transferred instead of just$11.

 ```java
 public void transferFunds(int accountIdFrom, int accountIdTo, double amount) {